Mack Ray Edwards: Criminal acts and suicide

 Edwards sexually molested and murdered three children from 1953 to 1956; he molested and murdered three more in 1968 and 1969.
 He later stated that all of his crimes were motivated by a desire for sex.
 The body of one of Edwards's victims was found underneath the Santa Ana Freeway, and he claimed to have disposed of others under the Ventura Freeway.

-In 1970, Edwards and an unnamed 15-year-old male accomplice entered the home of Edgar Cohen of Sylmar, California, where they kidnapped three sisters - Valerie, Cindy, and Jan Cohen who were 12, 13, and 14 years old, respectively - from their address at 15768 Roxford Avenue.
+In 1970, Edwards and an unnamed 15-year-old male accomplice entered the home of Edgar Cohen of Sylmar, Los Angeles, where they kidnapped three sisters - Valerie, Cindy, and Jan Cohen who were 12, 13, and 14 years old, respectively - from their address at 15768 Roxford Avenue.
 They were former neighbors of his.
-After forcing the girls to write a note to their parents saying that they were running away from home, Edwards and his accomplice then took them by car to remote Bouquet Canyon in Angeles National Forest north of Newhall, California.
+After forcing the girls to write a note to their parents saying that they were running away from home, Edwards and his accomplice then took them by car to remote Bouquet Canyon in the Angeles National Forest north of Newhall, California.
 When two of the girls escaped, Edwards released the third and – knowing they could identify him – walked into a San Fernando Valley police station on March 6, 1970, and surrendered to Los Angeles Police Department (LAPD) Foothill Division detectives.
 He handed them a loaded handgun, told them that he had planned to molest and kill the three girls, and confessed to having murdered six other children.

 In his confession, he told Sergeant George Rock how his conscience bothered him.
 As officers placed him in handcuffs, Edwards lamented how he was unable to eat or sleep: "I have a guilt complex.
 I couldn't eat and I couldn't sleep, and it was beginning to affect my work.
 You know I'm a heavy equipment operator.
-That long grader I'm using now costs a lot of money — $200,000.
+That long grader I'm using now costs a lot of money—$200,000.
 I might wreck it or turn it over and hurt someone."
 Regarding the Cohen sisters, he gave the following statement: "I'm glad they got away because [otherwise] it would have been nine [murders] instead of six."